BLSQ/iaso/docs/pages/dev/reference/API/org_unit_registry.md

   "org_unit_id": "String - id or UUID of the OrgUnit to change", "created_at": "Timestamp - format same as /api/instances", "updated_at": "Timestamp - format same as /api/instances",
-  "changes": { "": "Changes is not null and must contain at least one field",
+  "new_parent_id": "String? - id or UUID of the parent OrgUnit, may be null or omitted.", "new_name": "String? - Name of the OrgUnit, may be null or omitted.", "new_org_unit_type_id": "Int? - id of the OrgUnitType, may be null or omitted", "new_groups": "Array of Group ids? - can be empty, null or omitted.
+Empty means we want to remove all values", "new_geo_point": { "": "New geopoint for the OrgUnit, may be null or omitted",
-    "parent_id": "String? - id or UUID of the parent OrgUnit, may be null or omitted.", "name": "String? - Name of the OrgUnit, may be null or omitted.", "opening_status": "Enum<Status>? - One of `open` or `close`", "org_unit_type_id": "Int? - id of the OrgUnitType, may be null or omitted", "groups": "Array of Group ids? - can be empty, null or omitted.
-Empty means we want to remove all values", "geo_point": { "": "New geopoint for the OrgUnit, may be null or omitted", "latitude": "Double - New latitude of the OrgUnit", "longitude": "Double - New longitude of the OrgUnit", "altitude": "Double - New altitude of the OrgUnit", "accuracy": "Double - New accuracy of the OrgUnit" },
+    "latitude": "Double - New latitude of the OrgUnit", "longitude": "Double - New longitude of the OrgUnit", "altitude": "Double - New altitude of the OrgUnit", "accuracy": "Double - New accuracy of the OrgUnit", },
-    "geo-shape": "String? - GeoJSON representation, may be null or omitted", "instances":  "Array of instance ids? - may be null or omitted, cannot be empty" }
+  "new_reference_instances":  "Array of instance ids? - may be null or omitted, cannot be empty" }
 }
 ```